finance calculator

 How it works

-Monthly payment is calculated from amount, rate, and term using the standard amortization formula.
+We calculate the standard fixed-rate monthly payment from your loan amount, annual interest rate (APR), and term in years using the standard amortization formula.

 When to use it